-Anyone operating a UAS (drone) under the Special Rule for Model Aircraft, part 101, must notify the airport operator prior to the operation.
-Commercial operations conducted under part 107, are not required to notify the airport operator, unless the airport is located in class B, C, D, or surface class E. In which case, the operator must obtain an airspace authorization from ATC.
+Anyone operating a UAS (drone) under the Special Rule for Model Aircraft, Part 101, must notify the airport operator prior to conducting UAS operations.
+Commercial operations conducted under Part 107, are not required to notify the airport operator, unless the airport is located in Class B, C, D, or Surface Class E Airspace.
+In which case, the operator must obtain an Airspace Authorization from ATC.

-The following is a list of questions, that at a minimum, the airport manager should ask:
+The following is a list of questions, that at a minimum, the airport operator should ask:

 - Name of person(s) operating the UAS

 - How can the Remote PIC be contacted during the flight operation?
 Cellphone number?

 - Make, model, and most of all, registration number on aircraft.

 - Ask if the operation will be conducted under Part 107 (Commercial Operation) or Part 101 (hobbyist), or if they have a 333 exemption or COA.

 - If your airport is located within the Surface Area of Class E, D, C, or B Airspace, ask to see a copy of their airspace waiver.
 (If your airport is located in class G Airspace, no waiver is necessary.)

 - Remind them to also coordinate with the ATC tower if one is located on your airfield.

 - Where exactly will the flight be conducted?
 (Direction and distance from the airport?)